-The document modification policy required by this signature.
+The document modification policy required by this signature or its Lock dictionary.

 Warning: This does not take into account the DocMDP requirements of earlier signatures (if present).

 The specification forbids signing with a more lenient DocMDP than the one currently in force, so this should not happen in a compliant document.
 That being said, any potential violations will still invalidate the earlier signature with the stricter DocMDP policy.